United Church of Bacon: Tenets

 The 9th commandment was originally "Pay Taxes", but was later changed.

 Activism

-The United Church of Bacon is a philosophical parody church that fights against atheist discrimination, for separation of church and state, and for marriage equality.
+The United Church of Bacon (UCB) is a philosophical parody church that fights against atheist discrimination, for separation of church and state, and for marriage equality.
 It has supported or organized several causes.

 In 2015, UCB was denied notary services by Wells Fargo, which gained international attention.
 Wells Fargo denied discrimination.
 The founder of the church later recorded seven out of eleven Wells Fargo branches denying simple notarisations.
 Wells Fargo quietly changed their notary policy in 2016, and since then UCB has not had a problem with Wells Fargo.

-The United Church of Bacon (UCB) currently has over 3700 clergy.
+The United Church of Bacon currently has over 3700 clergy.
 Application for clergy is free, and if approved UCB clergy cannot charge for their services.
 Instead, clergy are encouraged to ask whomever is provided services to donate to either the charity of their choice or from a list on their website.
 UCB has no affiliation with the charities recommended.